older adult couples play board games to practice fine motor skills.

 • Document

-By working with each patient one-on-one, Brooks team members are able to get to know each patient and assess their leisure goals, strengths and interests.
+By working with each patient one-on-one, Brooks team members can get to know each patient and assess their leisure goals, strengths and interests.

 “Most people are surprised at the plethora of skills they can address and develop by participating in everyday activities,” Ogle explained.
-These include activities they enjoyed prior to their need for therapy or new ones they can learn.
+These include activities they enjoyed before their need for therapy or new ones they can learn.

 Recreational therapist plays cornhole with a patient to help with fine motor skills.